hatfieldlibrary/marc_data_migration/README.md

 When using the `--perfect-match` argument, only records with perfect matches on OCLC 245(a)(b) get written to the `updated-records` file.
-For imperfect matches, the program updates the record with OCLC data, but writes the output to a `fuzzy-updated-records` file for later review.
-A `fuzzy-match-passed` or `fuzzy-match-failed` label gets added to the 962 field so these records can be found for review after records are loaded into the system.
-To assist with the later review, you can add the `--track-title-matches` argument.
-This generates a tab-delimited audit file with accuracy metrics based on Levenshtein Distance and Jaccard Similarity.
-Sorting on these metrics can be useful.
+For imperfect matches, the program updates the record with OCLC data and writes the output to a `fuzzy-updated-records` file for later review.
+It also adds a `fuzzy-match-passed` or `fuzzy-match-failed` label to the 962 field so records can be reviewed later, after they are loaded into the system.
+If you add the `--track-title-matches` argument the program generates a tab-delimited audit file with accuracy metrics based on Levenshtein Distance and Jaccard Similarity.
+Sorting on these metrics can be useful during view and for identifying problems early.

-The `--do-fuzzy-test` argument is a special case that might be helpful elsewhere.
-In our data set, OCLC numbers for 001 values without an OCLC prefix ('ocn', 'ocm', or 'on') were highly inaccurate.
+The `--do-fuzzy-test` argument is a special case that might be helpful in some cases.
+In our data set, OCLC numbers for 001 values without an OCLC prefix ('ocn', 'ocm', or 'on') were inaccurate.
-The `--do-fuzzy-test` argument triggers a secondary evaluation that excludes records that do not meet an accuracy threshold (Levenshtein Distance).
-Records that do not meet the threshold get written to the `non-modified` records file without an OCLC update after the program replaces the OCLC 001/003 values with a unique local identifier provided by the plugin's `set_local_id()` method.
-This sort of fine-tuning is obviously dependent the results you see in your own data.
+We used the `--do-fuzzy-test` argument to trigger a secondary evaluation that excludes records below an accuracy threshold (Levenshtein Distance).
+Records that do not meet the threshold get written to the `non-modified` records file with no OCLC update.
+Since you probably want to remove the invalid OCLC number from the record, the program replaces the OCLC 001/003 values with a unique local identifier provided by the plugin's `set_local_id()` method.
+The exact nature of this fine-tuning is dependents your data and requirements, which is why it's delegated in your plugin.

 Records that do not have an OCLC match (or are rejected by `--do-fuzzy-test` mentioned above) get written to a `non-updated-records` file.

-When not using the `--perfect-match` you get quite different results.
-The program does not write records to the `fuzzy-updated-records` file.
+When not using the `--perfect-match` you get different results.
+The program does not write records to a `fuzzy-updated-records` file.
 Instead, records get updated and added to the `updated-records` file when they meet or exceed an accuracy threshold (Levenshtein Distance).
 All other records get written to the `non-updated-records` file.
-This may be useful when the data is clean, and you are confident that you can set a threshold that excludes any misfits.
+This may be useful when the data is clean, and you have a threshold fuzzy match ratio that excludes any misfits.

-If you want to do record transformations in addition to updating records with OCLC data, you can provide a plugin using the `--plug-in` argument.
+If you want to do record transformations at the same time that you update records with OCLC data, you can provide the plugin using the `--plug-in` argument.
 Plugin transformations will be applied after OCLC updates.

 # Output Files